harish876/ShardPilot/README.md

 ## TODOs

-1. **Topology Management**: Implement and distinguish between logical shards and physical shards.
+1. **Topology Management**: Implement and distinguish between logical and physical shards.
 2. **Figma Implementation**: Deepen understanding and integration of Figma's approach.
 3. **gRPC Conversion**: Convert REST endpoints to gRPC for enhanced performance and scalability.
 4. **Physical Planner**: Develop a physical planner with configuration management from a static file.